Sermon on the mount

 Verses 19-21

 Treasures on earth is an easy concept to understand.
 Anything that moth and rust can destroy or which thieves can steal could be considered a treasure.
-If the intent of your heart is to place so much value on a thing that your inclined to store it up it is to you a treasure.

-My wife and I joke about middle-class America.
-Whenever you are walking or driving through a middle-class American neighborhood, and someone has their garage door open, you are likely to see that their garage has no room for cars because it will be filled with boxes of stuff.
-These things are stored up treasures that the home owner never uses.
-My observations have been that the same is not true for rich neighborhoods.
 When the garage door of a large mansion is open, you’re likely to see only vehicles inside the garage.
 I could speculate on why this is, but that would be outside the scope of this commentary.
-The point I wanted to make is that it’s often the people who are not rich that choose to fill their whole garage with boxes of stuff they never use.
+The point I want to make is that it’s often the people who are not rich that choose to store up treasures in boxes filled with the stuff they never use.

 Anyone who loves his father or mother more than Me is not worthy of Me; anyone who loves his son or daughter more than Me is not worthy of Me…(Matthew 10:37)